-Jean Yang is a fifth-year Ph.D. student in the Computer-Aided Programming group at MIT.
+Jean Yang is an Assistant Professor in the Computer Science Department at Carnegie Mellon University.
 She shares her thoughts about academia, computer science, gender, tech, travel, and life (mostly).

 Industry insider Simon Phipps is a board member of the Open Source Initiative.
 He has worked as a field engineer, programmer, and systems analyst.

 Yevgeniy Brikman's blog about software engineering, fitness, travel, and everything else.

 Crossroads is the ACM magazine for students.
 Crossroads aims to provide readers with material that will stimulate, inform, and educate students of computing.

 Create a Web Account